Haiti fears spike in cholera cases as fuel blockade lifts

 Her other child, a 7-month-old daughter, is still hospitalized.

-Cholera is caused by a bacteria found in contaminated food or water and is easily transmitted, especially in crowded and unhygienic conditions.
+Cholera is easily transmitted, especially in crowded and unhygienic conditions.
 Sanitation further worsened during the fuel blockade given that companies that supplied drinking water were forced to suspend operations.

 The number of cases eventually dwindled, and the World Health Organization was preparing to declare Haiti cholera-free until the government announced in early October that at least three people had died — the first deaths reported in three years.